Electrolysis is a method of permanent hair removal approved by the FDA, which encompasses three modalities.

 Different electrologists tend to have conflicting strongly-held opinions about which modalities are most effective at removing hair follicles, and which are least damaging to the skin.

-Our observation is that all modalities are eventually effective, but some modalities (such as flash) have much higher regrowth rates than others, which comes with the potential for greater skin damage due to the necessity of repeated treatments.
+While all modalities are eventually effective, some modalities (such as thermolysis, especially flash thermolysis) have much higher regrowth rates than others[], which comes with the potential for greater skin damage due to the necessity of repeated treatments.

 Galvanic Electrolysis | Manual Thermolysis | Blend | Flash Thermolysis | |